sudotamm/RYUtils/README.md

 #License

-These specifications and CocoaPods are available under the MIT license.
+These specifications and CocoaPods are available under the <a href='https://opensource.org/licenses/mit-license.php'>MIT license</a>.